lgchiaretto/ocp4_setup_upi_kvm_ansible/README.md

 Please exercise caution when running this playbook, as the initial tasks modify network settings.
 Ensure that you fully understand the changes being made and have appropriate backups or recovery plans in place before proceeding.
 Running these tasks without careful review may lead to connectivity issues or unintended network configuration changes.

+## Tested Environments

+This playbook has been successfully tested on the following distributions:

+    Fedora 40
+    RHEL 8
+    RHEL 9

+Ensure that your environment meets these system requirements for the best results.

 # Prerequisites

 ## Install Ansible Core